jarumihooi/Object_Sorter_Robot/README.md

 # COSI119-final-objectSorter
 objectSorter

-By Isaac Goldings, David Pollack, and Jeremy Huey

-contact at isaacgoldings@brandeis.edu, davidpollack@brandeis.edu, jhuey@brandeis.edu
+By Isaac Goldings, David Pollack, and Jeremy Huey Contact at isaacgoldings@brandeis.edu, davidpollack@brandeis.edu, jhuey@brandeis.edu

+To run ====
+(check env requirements below)
+$ roslaunch COSI119-final-objectSorter sorterv1.launch

+About ====
 Our project is a robot that can sort objects by color.
-It will demonstrate this by picking the obejcts up with a claw and moving them into designated areas of an arena based on their color.
+It will demonstrate this by picking the objects up with a claw and moving them into designated areas of an arena based on their color.

 We are hoping to learn about computer vision, pathing/navigation, and hardware integration through this project.